DMFTwDFT-project/DMFTwDFT/docs/_sources/tutorials.rst.txt

 Tutorials
 =========

 The following set of tutorials explain the usage of DMFTwDFT.
-Example files required to run these calculations are available in the /examples directory in the github repo.
+Example files required to run these calculations are available in the ``/examples`` directory in the github repo.
 To perform a DFT+DMFT calculation, the following files should be present within the calculation directory.

 * INPUT.py - Contains the input parameters that govern the DMFT calculation.
-* DFT_mu.out - This is a guess for the DFT Fermi energy (Optional).
-Will be updated after the initial DFT run.
 * para_com.dat - The number of processors used for the DMFT calculation.
 E.g. mpirun -np 32
-* para_com_dft.dat - The number of processors used for the DFT calculation.
-If not specified it will use the same as para_com.dat.
+* DFT files - Input files required to launch an initial DFT calculation to initialize the DMFT calculation (Aiida files are from a completed DFT calculation).

-* DFT files - VASP = {POSCAR, KPOINTS, POTCAR, INCAR}, Siesta = {.fdf, .psf}
+	- VASP = {POSCAR, KPOINTS, POTCAR, INCAR}
+	- Siesta = {.fdf, .psf}
+	- QE (Aiida) = {aiida.amn, aiida.chk, aiida.eig, aiida.mmn, aiida.out, aiida.win}

 Before you start remember to add the ``bin`` directory path in ``INPUT.py`` as the value for the key ``path_bin``.
 Eg.::